 What work will you be doing?

-One of the best things about working as a Disability Support Worker is that no two days will be the same.
+One of the best things about working in disability support is that no two days will be the same.
 Working as a disability support worker also provides you with the satisfaction that you are making a real difference to people – supporting them to get more out of life.

 The work that you will do will depend upon the needs of the people you are supporting – though it may include supporting people with daily living, helping people engage in community activities, performing home based tasks, providing community access, assisting manual handling tasks – and providing emotional support and friendship.